Shamash School

-Shamash School is an Iraqi Jewish high school located on Al-Rasheed Street, Baghdad, founded in 1928.
+Shamash School was an Iraqi Jewish high school located on al-Rashid Street, Baghdad, founded in 1928.
 The school was supported by the Anglo-Jewish Association and had more than 900 students at its peak in 1939.
 After the expulsion of Jews from Iraq in 1950, the school came under the administration of the Directorate of Frozen Assets and was transformed into an Iranian Iraqi school under the name "Iranian Primary and Secondary School."
 Later, it became a government school named "Al-Risala School."
 Currently, the site has been turned into a car garage.

 History

 Establishment

-Shamash School was founded in 1928 in the Jadid Hassan Pasha area on Al-Rasheed Street by the Iraqi Jewish philanthropist Yaqub Shlomo Shamash, with his brother Yusuf Shlomo Shamash serving as its headmaster.
+Shamash School was founded in 1928 in the Jadid Hassan Pasha area on al-Rashid Street by the Iraqi Jewish philanthropist Yaqub Shlomo Shamash, with his brother Yusuf Shlomo Shamash serving as its headmaster.

 In addition to founding the school, Shamash purchased 17 shops, a pharmacy, and a hotel in the same area, designating them as part of an Iraqi Jewish endowment.
 The revenues from these properties were allocated to support the school and other community initiatives.